as-hu/Image_Classification_CNN/README.md

 Convolution Neural Network is good for Image Classification because in this type of Neural network a Neuron of a particular layer is Connected to the small portion of the layer before it.

+CNN compares the Images piece by piece these pieces are called features.Now, we take these featues and match it with the entire images.
+If it is Matches then that particular image is correct.

 The Entire Process consist of some steps->
 1. The Image is converted into a 3D matrix.
 2. Then we will pass the matrix through different layers.